lancedb/documentation/docs/src/examples/examples_js.md

+---
+title: JavaScript Examples for LanceDB | Code Samples & Tutorials
+description: Learn how to use LanceDB with JavaScript through practical examples.
+Includes vector search, embeddings, and integration with Node.js applications.
+---

 # Examples: JavaScript

 To help you get started, we provide some examples, projects and applications that use the LanceDB JavaScript API.
 You can always find the latest examples in our [VectorDB Recipes](https://github.com/lancedb/vectordb-recipes) repository.